-NOTE: AZedit sends firmware directly to the RVON-1 card over Ethernet.
+AZedit sends firmware directly to the RVON-1 card over Ethernet.
 This is different from other I/O cards (except the RVON-8) that receive the firmware from the Master Controller.
-For this reason, verify the PC running AZedit is able to contact the RVON-1 card via the network, or is configured with a Gateway IP Address that contacts the RVON card.
-If it is not, AZedit is not able to find the RVON-8 card.
-To test the connection, pin the RVON card from a command line.
-For more information on how to test for a connection, see Appendix A.
+For this reason, verify the PC running AZedit is able to contact the RVON-1 card via the network, or is configured with a Gateway IP Address that can contact the RVON card.
+If it is not, AZedit will not be able to find the RVON-8 card.

+To test the connection, do the following:

+Ping the RVON card from a command line window.
+For more information on how to test for a connection, see "Ping a Computer" on page 93.

-To download the RVON-1 Firmware, do the following:
+To download the RVON-1 firmware, do the following: